David John Douglass

+Work history

 He worked as a coalminer in the coalfields of Durham and South Yorkshire, and was NUM Branch Delegate for Hatfield Colliery from 1979.
 He appears in the documentary The Miner's Campaign Tapes to discuss the role of the popular media in the strike of 1984–85.
 In 1994–95 he was Branch Secretary at Hatfield Main, but after the pit was privatised the NUM no longer had any recognition there.

 From 1994 to 2006 he helped to run the Miners Community Advice Centre in Stainforth.

 In 1999, Douglass appeared on the BBC Two television series Living with the Enemy, "in which ideological enemies spend a week in each other's company," at the home of Lord Rowallan of Kilmarnock.

 He worked at the National Coal Mining Museum for England as a researcher on the exhibition Strike, Not the End of It, and subsequently published a book with the same title on the history of industrial disputes in British mining.

 The three volumes of his autobiography, Geordies — Wa Mental, The Wheel's Still in Spin and Ghost Dancers, were published by Christie Books between 2008 and 2010.